 In this example the Contract has declared a value space of 2 to 200.
 Any implementation of this Contract must meet this restriction.
 For example it would an error to override min to –100 since that would widen the value space.
 However the value space can be narrowed by overriding min to a number greater than 2 or by overriding max to a number less than 200.
 The specific override rules applicable to each Facet are documented in section 4.2.7.

 Multiple Inheritance

-An Object’s Contract List may specify multiple Contract URIs to implement.
+An Object’s Contract may specify multiple Contract Element URIs which it implements.
 This is actually quite common - even required in many cases.
 There are two terms associated with the implementation of multiple Contracts: